SayfullSitumorang/Notpixel-Ads/README.md

 7. Paste your referral link and press Enter.
 If you have multiple accounts, repeat this process to save all your referral links.

 8. Select option 2 to start earning.

-Collaboration and Contact:

--If you want to collaborate, contact TG @Rehmat618
-- If you are a YouTuber, consider putting this on YouTube to help more people use it.